 It is the policy of Bahrain Bayan School that ongoing formative assessments gauge students' academic progress and understandings, as well as ATL skills development which are both evident in every lesson.
 Formative assessment results will be utilized to develop differentiation plans, thus meeting the varying needs of all students.
-They will also provide evident record for LA grading.
-Summative assessment will be used to determine students' attainment of unit goals.
+They will also provide evident record for IA grading.
+Summative assessment will be used to determine students' attainment of unit goals/objectives and conceptual understanding.

 All forms of assessment will provide teachers, students, and parents with timely and accurate feedback regarding progress and/or achievement.
-All assessments will be documented in plans and evidence of assessments will be kept in teacher binders.
-Assessments will also be documented in ATLAS within two weeks of classroom implementation
+All assessments will be documented in plans and evidence of assessments will be kept in teachers' shared folders.
+Assessments will also be documented in ATLAS and Google Classrooms within two weeks of classroom implementation.